hackolade/docs/Studio/Teradata.md

 &nbsp;

-If you store documents in JSON or JSONB columns, Hackolade allows for the schema design of those documents.&nbsp; However, the corresponding JSON structure is **not** forward-engineered in the DDL script, but is useful for developers, analysts and designers.
+If you store documents in JSON columns, Hackolade allows for the schema design of those documents.&nbsp; However, the corresponding JSON structure is **not** forward-engineered in the DDL script, but is useful for developers, analysts and designers.

 &nbsp;